cloraronco/OpenCV-Bootcamp/README.md

 OpenCV offers a comprehensive set of tracking algorithms through its Tracker Class API.
 This API simplifies the process of implementing object tracking by providing access to a range of tracking algorithms and methods.
 These algorithms are optimized for various tracking scenarios and are designed to work with different types of objects, ensuring flexibility and applicability in a wide range of computer vision projects.

 In summary, object tracking is a vital component of computer vision that allows for the continuous monitoring and prediction of an object's position across a sequence of images or video frames.
 It relies on motion and appearance models to accommodate variations in object movement and appearance.
 OpenCV's Tracker Class API is a valuable resource for developers seeking efficient and accurate object tracking solutions for diverse applications.

+#### Documentation

 ***
 <sub>**[View code](https://github.com/cloraronco/OpenCV-Bootcamp/tree/main/#10_object_tracking)**</sub>
 <sub>**[Table of Contents](#table-of-contents)**</sub>